Güzide Alçu

-Güzide Alçu (born July 5, 1997) is a Turkish women's footballer currently playing in the Turkish Women's First Football League for Amed S.K.
+Güzide Alçu (born 5 July 1997) is a Turkish women's football defender who plays for Yüksekova in the Turkish Super League.
 She was part of the Turkey women's U-19 team.

 Personal life

-Güzide Alçu was born in Diyarbakır, southeastern Turkey on July 5, 1997.
+Güzide Alçu was born in Diyarbakır, southeastern Turkey on July 5, 1997 in a Kurdish family.
 After completing her secondary education at Diyarbakır Sport High School in the 2014–15 academic term, she was enrolled in the Physical Education and Sports College at Dicle University for the study of Physical Education and Sports Teaching.